Bob-Playground/WWDC-Stuff/2019/423-Optimizing-App-Launch/Optimizing-App-Launch-Edited.md

 Like that.

+## Thread states

-Speaking of thread states, gray means it's blocked, meaning that the thread isn't doing any work.
+**Speaking of thread states, gray means it's blocked, meaning that the thread isn't doing any work.**

-Red means it's runnable, meaning that there's work scheduled to be done, but lacking CPU resources.
+**Red means it's runnable, meaning that there's work scheduled to be done, but lacking CPU resources.**

-Orange means it's preempted, meaning that it was doing work but got interrupted in favor of other competing work that has a higher priority.
+**Orange means it's preempted, meaning that it was doing work but got interrupted in favor of other competing work that has a higher priority.**

-And last but not least, blue means it's running, meaning that it's actually doing work on the CPU core.
+**And last but not least, blue means it's running, meaning that it's actually doing work on the CPU core.**

 So, with that information, let's take a look phase by phase starting with the system interface initialization.

-As we triple-click on a phase, we can highlight the phase and get detailed information towards the bottom half of the screen.
+As we **triple-click** on a phase, we can highlight the phase and get detailed information towards the bottom half of the screen.

-To your left, you can see the detailed stack trace of all the work that's being done during this time period.
+To your **left**, you can see the detailed stack trace of all the work that's being done during this time period.

-To your right, you can see a aggregated stack trace, which lists all of the symbols ordered by the number of CPU sample size.
+To your **right**, you can see a aggregated stack trace, which lists all of the symbols ordered by the number of CPU sample size.

+## APP launch phase

+### Sets up system interfaces

-Now notice that this initial phase only took 6 milliseconds as it sets up its system interfaces.
+Now notice that this initial phase only took **6 milliseconds** as it **sets up its system interfaces**.

-This is primarily due to the benefits of dyld3 introduction and third-party apps, in addition to other system layer enhancements.
+This is primarily due to the benefits of **dyld3** introduction and third-party apps, in addition to other system layer enhancements.

 So, as developers, we can take advantage of all of those enhancements without writing a single line of code.

 Let's move on, but before we do so, there's one other thing I should point out here.

-Notice that while this phase only spent 6 milliseconds on the CPU clock for Star Searcher, it spent 149 milliseconds on the wall clock.
+Notice that while this phase only spent **6 milliseconds on the CPU clock** for Star Searcher, it spent **149 milliseconds on the wall clock**.

-This discrepancy comes from the overhead of the profiling mechanism itself, which does give us a lot of information and insight, but has a cost of its own.
-So, this is why it's very important to distinguish profiling with measurements, which I will explain more later on.
+**This discrepancy comes from the overhead of the profiling mechanism itself, which does give us a lot of information and insight, but has a cost of its own. **So, this is why it's very important to distinguish profiling with measurements, which I will explain more later on.

+### Static runtime initialization

-On to the next phase, which is static runtime initialization.
+On to the next phase, which is **static runtime initialization**.

-Now notice this phase took an astonishing 375 milliseconds.
+Now notice this phase took an astonishing **375 milliseconds**.

 Now that's a little bit too long.
 So, let's take a look.

-Looking at the detailed stack trace, we see a highlighted symbol with a blue icon marking 370 milliseconds' worth of work on the CPU.
-Now all of these highlighted symbols indicate code that's declared within our sources.
+Looking at the detailed stack trace, we see a highlighted symbol with a **blue** icon marking **370 milliseconds**' worth of work on the CPU.
+Now all of these **highlighted symbols** indicate code that's declared within our sources.

 Let's click on it.

-Now by expanding the stack trace, it points us to the SLSuperfastLogger.
+Now by expanding the stack trace, it points us to the `SLSuperfastLogger`.

-Now, if a library is calling itself superfast, that implies some fishiness, but let's take a look.
+Now, if a library is calling itself superfast, that implies some *fishiness*（注：原意鱼腥味，引申意思为**可疑、有猫腻**）, but let's take a look.

-So, SLSuperfastLogger is a external framework that we've imported specifically into Star Searcher to take the benefits of powerful and convenient logging.
+So, `SLSuperfastLogger` is a external framework that we've imported specifically into Star Searcher to take the benefits of powerful and convenient logging.

-However, the only place we invoke this framework is within the table view controller.
+However, the only place we invoke this framework is within the tableViewController.

-Specifically, within the didSelectRowAt callback.
+Specifically, within the `didSelectRowAt` callback.

 Now this callback is completely out of the launch path, because it's only invoked when the user taps on a cell.
-So, why is it doing over 300 milliseconds' worth of work during early launch and even before our main function is invoked?
+So, why is it doing over **300 milliseconds**' worth of work during early launch and even **before our main function is invoked**?
 Well, let's investigate.

-By searching the symbol, it points us to a plus-load method declared within the SL SuperfastLogger class.
+By searching the symbol, it points us to a **plus-load method** declared within the `SLSuperfastLogger` class.

-Now, this is a static initializer, meaning that all of this work would be done at very early in launch before a main function is invoked, given the fact that we link against it.
+Now, this is a **static initializer**, meaning that all of this work would be done at very early in launch before a main function is invoked, given the fact that we link against it.

 Now, the take away here is that it's very important to understand the impact of your dependencies in the frameworks that you use.

 External libraries and frameworks may be convenient and may be powerful, but it may come with a heavy cost.

 So, if those costs justifies the benefits, great.
-But for our case, 300 milliseconds during launch is a little bit too much for what it's worth.
+But for our case, **300 milliseconds** during launch is a little bit too much for what it's worth.

 So, let's go ahead and pursue alternatives.

-In our case let's use os.log, which is a very lightweight and efficient logging mechanism that comes right with iOS as well as other Apple platforms.
-Now once we remove the dependency, there's one additional thing that we absolutely need to remember to do, which is to remove the actual linkage.
+In our case let's use **os.log**, which is a very lightweight and efficient logging mechanism that comes right with iOS as well as other Apple platforms.
+Now once we remove the dependency, there's one additional thing that we absolutely need to remember to do, which is to **remove the actual linkage**.

 Now because the cost here is with a static initializer, we need to make sure to remove the linkage in order for it not to impact us.
 So, with that, let's go back to our trace.

+### UIKit initialization

-The next phase is UIKit initialization, which took 28 milliseconds on the wall clock.
+**The next phase is UIKit initialization**, which took **28 milliseconds** on the wall clock.

-Now this is pretty much a fixed cost for all applications.
+Now this is pretty much a **fixed cost** for all applications.

-So, unless you subclass UI application or do a custom initialization work in UIApplicationDelegate, it's pretty much something that we can disregard for now.
+So, unless you subclass UI application or do a custom initialization work in `UIApplicationDelegate`, it's pretty much something that we can disregard for now.

 So, let's move on.

+### Applications initialization

-The next chunk of work is your applications initialization, which is pretty much what you control.
+**The next chunk of work is your applications initialization, which is pretty much what you control.**

-Now notice there is a big amount of work being done with didFinishLaunchingWithOptions callback, which took 791 milliseconds on the wall clock.
+Now notice there is a big amount of work being done with `didFinishLaunchingWithOptions` callback, which took **791 milliseconds** on the wall clock.
 Now that's very long.

 Let's take a look.
-So, this phase immediately points us to heavy amounts of work in the StarDataProvider class.
+So, this phase immediately points us to heavy amounts of work in the `StarDataProvider` class.

 It says, "loading stars."
 Okay, now, notice that there's a huge blockage in the main thread, which essentially is a delay in our launch.

-Our main thread was blocked for 754 milliseconds.
+**Our main thread was blocked for 754 milliseconds.**

 Now that's not nice.
 Let's take a look.

 So, in order to inspect the detailed states, we should look at the event list.

 By looking at the event list, we notice that it was blocked for 754 milliseconds, and afterwards, it was unblocked, or made runnable, by thread 0x12253.

-Now this corresponds to this worker thread that was doing a lot of work.
+Now this corresponds to this **worker thread** that was doing a lot of work.

 So, there's some relationship here.

-Now going back to the main thread, notice that it's scheduled to do work at priority 47.
+**Now going back to the main thread, notice that it's scheduled to do work at priority 47.**

-Forty-seven is equivalent to the user interactive QoS.
-Now look at all this red meeting there's a lot of work to do, but it's lacking CPU resources.
+**47 is equivalent to the user interactive QoS.**

+**Now look at all this red meeting there's a lot of work to do, but it's lacking CPU resources.**

 Well, let's figure out why.

+---

-As we click on the worker thread, we notice that there's a lot of work scheduled to do work at priority 4.
+As we click on the **worker thread**, we notice that there's a lot of work scheduled to do work at **priority 4**.

-This is equivalent to the background QoS.
-What we're actually seeing here is a symptom known as priority inversion, where a given thread is being blocked by a separate thread that has a lower QoS, or priority, than itself.
+This is equivalent to the **background QoS**.
+What we're actually seeing here is a symptom known as **priority inversion**, where **a given thread is being blocked by a separate thread that has a lower QoS, or priority, than itself**.

 Obviously, this isn't ideal, because it's still aimed to launch more than it should.

 So, let's go ahead and try to fix that.
-Looking back at the StarDataProvider, which is at the core of this issue, is a very simple class that's responsible for fetching data for our stars from SQLite database, has a dedicated dispatch queue with a background QoS, and note that this is to ensure that data fetching doesn't compete with the UI.
+Looking back at the `StarDataProvider`, which is at the core of this issue, is a very simple class that's responsible for fetching data for our stars from `SQLite database`, **has a dedicated dispatch queue with a background QoS**, and note that this is to ensure that data fetching doesn't compete with the UI.
 And there's two API being exposed.

 One for loading data asynchronously using this GrandCentralDispatch's async primitive and another synchronous API that loads the data in a synchronous fashion.

-Now looking at the actual call sites within the didFinishLaunchingwithOptions, we are leveraging the asynchronous API, but also leveraging the dispatch semaphore to ensure that we wait for all of the data to be fetched before we proceed on to drawing the actual first frame of our table view.
+Now looking at the actual call sites within the `didFinishLaunchingwithOptions`, we are leveraging the asynchronous API, but also leveraging the **dispatch semaphore** to ensure that we wait for all of the data to be fetched before we proceed on to drawing the actual first frame of our table view.
 Now if we're going to be doing this, we should use the correct concurrency primitive, which is the sync primitive in GCD.

 Now using the correct concurrency primitives, GrandCentralDispatch will temporarily propagate the priority of the main thread to the worker thread and boost it up to user inactive so that it matches.

 So, at this point, I think we have the potential to resolve the priority inversion, but there's one more issue that I notice here.

-LoadStarDataSync API accepts a range of rows to load the data for.
+`LoadStarDataSync` API accepts a range of rows to load the data for.

-In our case, we're loading from row 0 to the very last row, which is essentially everything.
+In our case, we're **loading from row 0 to the very last row, which is essentially everything**.

 Now when you think about it, the first frame can only fit just a limited number of cells that may be on the screen size.

 In the case of Star Searcher, perhaps around 10 to 15, depending on the device.

-So, let's go ahead and optimize that, and instead of loading everything, let's just load the first 20 rows, just enough to draw the first frame of the table view in a synchronous fashion.
+So, let's go ahead and optimize that, and instead of loading everything, let's **just load the first 20 rows**, just enough to draw the first frame of the table view in a synchronous fashion.

-Afterwards, we should load all of the rest lazily in the background and only update the table view when finished after launch.
+Afterwards, we should load all of the rest lazily in the background and only update the `tableView` when finished after launch.

 Let's move on.

+### First frame rendering

 Back to the trace, last but not least.

 The last phase is our first frame rendering.

-Notice that this phase took 951 milliseconds, which is very long, considering that this is only responsible for doing the layout work and the rendering of our first frame.
+Notice that this phase took **951 milliseconds**, which is very long, considering that this is only responsible for doing the layout work and the rendering of our first frame.

-Now let's taking a deeper dive, it points us to the StarTableviewController, and looking at the detailed stack trace, we see a lot of work and a CellForRowAt callback, which is responsible for doing the layout work of the cells. let's go ahead and expand that.
+Now let's taking a deeper dive, it points us to the `StarTableviewController`, and looking at the detailed stack trace, we see a lot of work and a `cellForRowAt` callback, which is responsible for doing the layout work of the cells.

+Let's go ahead and expand that.

-As we expand the stack trace, it points us to a lot of initialization work for the StarDetailView controller which took 882 milliseconds on the CPU.
+As we expand the stack trace, it points us to a lot of initialization work for the `StarDetailViewController` which took **882 milliseconds** on the CPU.
 So, at this point, we've identified this is pretty much the bottleneck here.

 Let's take a look at our code.
-Now looking at the table view controller within the CellforRowAt callback, we create the cells using our custom cell, and at the same time, we put in a speculative optimization which is to pre-warm and cache the DetailViewControllers of the DetailVew, as we do the layout work.
+Now looking at the `tableViewController` within the `cellForRowAt` callback, we create the cells using our custom cell, and at the same time, we put in a speculative optimization which is to **pre-warm** and **cache** the `DetailViewControllers` of the `DetailVew`, as we do the layout work.

-This is with the hopes to streamline the transition from a table view to a detail view.
+This is with the hopes to streamline the transition from a `tableView` to a detail view.

 But as we saw in the trace, this doesn't create a high cost.